CubertCoin/cubertcoin/tokenomics/README.md

 > Like an unpaid internship, rewards arrive slowly.
 This is by design — to align contributors with the long-term success of the project, not a quick exit.

 ## 🔍 Transparency Commitments

 Cubert Coin is committed to operating openly.
 The following will be disclosed to the community:

-- Treasury wallet address
+- Treasury wallet: `7ay63WdfndoouyBqfXK1z5oy1s8CYoywR2ML9Aaf2cCF`
+- Community Growth Fund wallet: `3jaB8mVLAfVi9sQrfHeFQWiyixecrPEn4mVbEjmsAYzE`
-- Team wallet address(es)
+- Team wallet address(es) — disclosed at launch
-- Liquidity lock proof and duration
+- Liquidity lock proof and duration — disclosed at launch
-- Any future allocation changes, communicated in advance All on-chain activity is publicly verifiable on the Solana blockchain.
+- Any future allocation changes, communicated in advance

+All on-chain activity is publicly verifiable on the Solana blockchain.

 ## 🔗 On-Chain Verification